Lakshmi Narayana

 Lakshmi Narayana (लक्ष्मी-नारायण, IAST: Lakṣmīnārāyaṇa) or Lakshmi Narayan is the dual representation of the Hindu deities Vishnu, also known as Narayana, and his consort, Lakshmi, traditionally featured in their abode, Vaikuntha.
-The goddess of prosperity and beauty, Lakshmi, is depicted as standing next to Vishnu, who holds the Panchajanya, Kaumodaki, Padma, and the Sudarshana Chakra.
-Another depiction of Lakshmi-Narayana portrays Lakshmi in the service of Narayana, who reclines on the cosmic serpent Shesha, floating in the Kshira Sagara, the Ocean of Milk.
+The goddess of wealth and prosperity, Lakshmi, is depicted as standing next to Vishnu, who holds the Panchajanya, Kaumodaki, Padma, and the Sudarshana Chakra.
+Another depiction of Lakshmi Narayana portrays Lakshmi in service of Narayana, who reclines on serpent Sesha, floating in Kshira Sagara, ocean of milk.

 Legends

-The most significant Lakshmi-Narayana myth that appears in various Puranas is the Samudra Manthana, where Vishnu assumes his Kurma avatar to assist the devas and the asuras in the ordeal of churning the ocean of milk.
+The most significant Lakshmi Narayana myth that appears in various Puranas is the Samudra Manthana, where Vishnu assumes his Kurma avatar to assist the devas and the asuras in the churning the Ocean of Milk.
 Lakshmi emerges as one of the many treasures that are the product of the churning.
 The devas request Vishnu to marry her, and hence her auspiciousness is wed to his divinity, restoring the cosmic order.

+The Vishnu Purana describes this legend thus:

 In the Legend of Tirumala, the sage Bhrigu is selected to choose the deity to whom a yajna shall be dedicated towards.
-After rejecting Brahma, Indra, and Shiva, he arrives at Vaikuntha, where he observes Lakshmi massaging the feet of a resting Vishnu, reclining on Shesha.
-Angered by the perceived slight, Bhrigu kicks the chest of Vishnu with his foot.
+After rejecting Brahma, Indra, and Shiva, he arrives at Vaikuntha, where he observes Lakshmi massaging the feet of Vishnu who is reclined on Shesha.
+Bhrigu is angered by this and kicks the chest of Vishnu with his foot.
 A calm Vishnu is concerned for the sage, and receives him with honour.
 Pleased, Bhrigu decides that the yajna should be offered to Vishnu.
 But Lakshmi is greatly enraged, the chest being the region of Vishnu most associated with her, and because her consort had not risen to the insult.
-She descends upon the earth as Padmavati, the daughter of a Chola king, and her consort assumes the form of Srinivasa, locating her and marrying her once more, hailed as the primary deity of Tirumala.
+She descends upon the earth as Padmavati, the daughter of a Chola king, and her consort assumes the form of Srinivasa.
+Srinivasa finds Padmavati, marries her once more and is hailed as the primary deity of Tirumala.

-In literature, Lakshmi and Narayana are often offered epithets stemming from their relationship - Vishnu is hailed as Lakshmipati, the husband of Lakshmi, while Lakshmi is called Vishnupriya, the favourite of Vishnu, as well as Vaishnavi and Narayani, the greatest female devotee of Vishnu.
+In literature, Lakshmi and Narayana are often offered epithets stemming from their relationship - Vishnu is hailed as Lakshmipati, the husband of Lakshmi, while Lakshmi is called Vishnupriya, the favourite of Vishnu, as well as Vaishnavi and Narayani, the greatest female devotee, and Shakti of Vishnu.

 In the Prapanna Parijata, Lakshmi declares that the duality of her consort and herself represents Brahman: